 China's Bubble Economy

 During the mid-20th Century, the legitimacy of the Chineese Communist government rested on Communist ideology, and the "iron rice bowl" of cradle to grave wages and benefits.
 More recently, regime legitimacy, considered broadly, has been predicated on rapid economic growth.
 A failure to sustain such growth would pose a serious challenge to regime legitimacy.
+Inflation, because it has helped spark social instability in the past (e.g., 1989) and presumably could do so again, is a key concern of the Chinese Government.

 The US National Intelligence Council's Global Trends 2025 report noted in November 2008 [pg 50] "Although a protracted slump could pose a serious political threat, the regime would be tempted to deflect public criticism by blaming China's woes on foreign interference, stoking the more virulent and xenophobic forms of Chinese nationalism.
 Historically, people who become accustomed to rising living standards react angrily when their expectations are no longer met, and few people have had grounds for such high expectations as do the Chinese.
 China's international standing is based partly on foreigners' calculations that it is "the country of the future."
 If foreigners treat the country less deferentially, nationalistic Chinese could respond angrily."